cdap-guides/cdap-flow-guide/README.md

 ```

 Now we can enjoy the benefits of larger batch sizes without worrying about wasted work due to write conflicts.
-With batching and hash partitioning, our Parser and Tracker classes have changed just 3 lines with their final versions below:
+With batching and hash partitioning, our Parser and Tracker classes have changed just three lines with their final versions below:

 ``` {.sourceCode .java}
 public class Parser extends AbstractFlowlet {